embroider-build/embroider/README.md

 # Embroider: an experimental build system for EmberJS apps

-This repo implements a new three-phase build system for Ember apps.
+This repo implements a new three-stage build system for Ember apps.

-1. The first phase achieves backward compatibility by building each classic Ember Addon package into a new **v2 package format**.
+1. The first stage achieves backward compatibility by building each classic Ember Addon package into a new **v2 package format**.
 This makes each package much more static and analyzable.
-The eventual goal is to do less and less work in this phase, as addons publish to NPM natively in v2 format.
+The eventual goal is to do less and less work in this stage, as addons publish to NPM natively in v2 format.
-2. The second phase takes a collection of v2-formatted addons plus an application and "compiles out" all Ember-specific conventions, such that the output can be understood by any tool that can handle standards-compliant Javascript.
-This phase is setup with good inputs and outputs that make it much easier to benefit from incremental improvements to our dependency analysis.
+2. The second stage takes a collection of v2-formatted addons plus an application and "compiles out" all Ember-specific conventions, such that the output can be understood by any tool that can handle standards-compliant Javascript.
+This stage is setup with good inputs and outputs that make it much easier to benefit from incremental improvements to our dependency analysis.
 The immediate goal is not to implement every possible optimization, but rather to make a good place for those optimizations to happen.
-3. The third phase ("final packaging") can be handled by existing tools like Webpack, Rollup, or Parcel with only a small amount of configuration.
+3. The third stage ("final packaging") can be handled by existing tools like Webpack, Rollup, or Parcel with only a small amount of configuration.
 Not because we want to force every Ember developer to choose and configure one of these tools!
-But because a stable, standards-compliant API between phase 2 and 3 improves our ability to innovate and experiment with taking the best parts of wider JS ecosystem tooling.
+But because a stable, standards-compliant API between stage 2 and 3 improves our ability to innovate and experiment with taking the best parts of wider JS ecosystem tooling.

 # V2 Package Spec